 Skills will be reported by a project portfolio.
-Assessment criteria will be given at the starting lecture and they will also be available in the web-based learning environment.
+Detailed assessment criteria will be given at the starting lecture and they will also be available in the web-based learning environment.

-Grading: 1-5 Person responsible: Tonja Molin-Juustila Working life cooperation: Yes.
+Yes.
 Learning by doing, i.e. managing authentic, resource-limited project work and integrating the practices of an academic expert into the unique project assignment.

-Other information: Enrollment for the course is well beforehand, i.e. until end of July between 1 st and 2 nd study year.
+Enrollment for the course is well beforehand, i.e. until the end of July between 1 st and 2 nd study year.